cnluokun/cnluokun.github.io/_posts/2015-02-02-grid-movement.md

 }
 {% endhighlight %}

-Just looking back at the original post now I see that Kiran Dhanjal-Adams has adapted the special case of the Game of Life to work with [reflecting boundaries](https://uqkdhanj.wordpress.com/2014/10/20/getting-started-with-r/).
+Since I started this I've just seen see that Kiran Dhanjal-Adams has a nice post adapting the special case of the Game of Life to work with [reflecting boundaries](https://uqkdhanj.wordpress.com/2014/10/20/getting-started-with-r/).

-The movement functions shown above can be called over multiple time steps as shown below.
+The movement functions that I show above can be called over multiple time steps as shown below.

 {% highlight r %}